indianajonasxp-max/Securenotes/README.md

 # 🔒 Secure Notes - E2EE Notes App with OpenStreetMap

+> We recommend building Secure Notes yourself to ensure you always have the latest features—clone the repo and use Cargo to build it locally.

 A local, end-to-end encrypted notes application written in Rust with integrated OpenStreetMap support, Markdown rendering, and route planning capabilities.

 ## ✨ Features